featured image

 Pro tip: Use butcher paper instead of aluminum foil for better results.
 Aluminum foil molds to the brisket, while butcher paper provides better airflow.
 The foil is easier to use, but butcher paper is more breathable and prevents oversteaming.

 However, some pitmasters are against wrapping the brisket.
-They remove the wrapping from the brisket immediately after taking it out from the smoker.
+They remove the brisket's wrapping right after taking it from the smoker.
 The theory is that brisket needs air circulating to rest properly.

 Wrapped brisket traps in the heat, so you risk having an overcooked and dry brisket.
 Also, smoking and resting the meat unwrapped results in better charr.

-Overall, both methods have pros and cons, and it’s up to you to decide how to rest your brisket.
+Overall, both methods have pros and cons, and deciding how to rest your brisket is up to you.
 My advice is to try both ways and see what works best.

 Why It’s Important to Rest the Brisket?

 Raw meat has a lot of moisture.
 In fact, brisket is made up of 71% water [2].
-The cooking process makes the muscle fibers contract, which forces the moisture toward the center and the surface of the beef brisket.
+Cooking makes the muscle fibers contract.
+This forces moisture to the center and the surface of the beef brisket.

 This is why meat can be very tough and dry when cooked to the recommended temperature.